Empowering Faith in a Secular World

 Twenty minutes later, the report finished, I headed upstairs just in time to encounter Justin coming out of the bathroom.
 There was something different about him when he looked at me.
 He was calmer and then asked something that, to this day, I still get teary-eyed thinking about it.
 “Can I have that hug now?”
 I can’t even describe the emotions that filled my heart as I hugged that little boy.
 I have no idea if he had ever been hugged before or since then.
 I hope that’s not the case, but I never saw him after he left.

-When I look back on my life it is simply astounding to me to consider what God is able to accomplish when he has so little to work with.
-If such incredible acts of love, mercy, and healing can take place even when we are so resistant to him, I have to wonder what America would be like today, if more Christians would stop resisting God’s call.
-It is breathtaking to consider the possibilities.
+When I look back on my life, it is astounding to me to consider what God can accomplish when he has so little to work with.
+If such incredible acts of love, mercy, and healing can occur even when we are so resistant to him, I have to wonder what America would be like today if more Christians would stop resisting God’s call.
+It’s breathtaking to consider the possibilities.

 Sadly, so many who confess to being Christian are believers in name only – lukewarm God calls it.
 Revelations 3:16-17: “I know you inside and out, and find little to my liking.
-You’re not cold, you’re not hot—far better to be either cold or hot!
+You’re not cold or hot—it’s far better to be either cold or hot!
 You’re stale.
 You’re stagnant.
 You make me want to vomit.
-You brag, ‘I’m rich, I’ve got it made, I need nothing from anyone, oblivious that in fact, you’re a pitiful, blind beggar, threadbare and homeless.”
+You brag, ‘I’m rich, I’ve got it made, I need nothing from anyone, oblivious that, in fact, you’re a pitiful, blind beggar, threadbare and homeless.”
 (The Message)

 How much do we hate the thought of being that person before God? – Because we don’t act like it.
 I don’t know if it’s as much a matter of indifference as fear.